surniaulula/wpsso/README.md

 <li><a href="https://wordpress.org/plugins/wpsso-rest-api/">WPSSO REST API</a> to add meta tags and Schema markup in REST API queries.</li>
 <li><a href="https://wordpress.org/plugins/wpsso-rrssb/">WPSSO Ridiculously Responsive Social Sharing Buttons</a> to add responsive share buttons.</li>
 <li><a href="https://wordpress.org/plugins/wpsso-breadcrumbs/">WPSSO Schema Breadcrumbs Markup</a> to add Breadcrumbs markup for Google.</li>
-<li><a href="https://wordpress.org/plugins/wpsso-schema-json-ld/">WPSSO Schema JSON-LD Markup</a> to provide Google with Schema markup in its preferred format.</li>
 <li><a href="https://wordpress.org/plugins/wpsso-wc-shipping-delivery-time/">WPSSO Shipping Delivery Time for WooCommerce</a> to provide Google with shipping rates and delivery time estimates.</li>
 <li><a href="https://wordpress.org/plugins/wpsso-strip-schema-microdata/">WPSSO Strip Schema Microdata</a> to strip incorrect markup from templates.</li>
 <li><a href="https://wordpress.org/plugins/wpsso-tune-image-editors/">WPSSO Tune WP Image Editors</a> for better looking WordPress thumbnails.</li>